 Overview: While there has been a good deal of debate over the future of affirmative action, some employers must still have a written AAP.
 These include:

 It is important to note that not all affirmative action requirements involve minorities and women.
 Under federal regulations, employers with $10,000 in government contracts must take affirmative action for individuals with disabilities under the Rehabilitation Act of 1973.
 Meanwhile, employers with such contracts of $25,000 or more must take affirmative action on behalf of veterans who served during the Vietnam Era.

 An AAP should document the employer's equal employment opportunity (EEO) policy; explain why the plan is needed; avoid strict numerical quotas; and show how the plan will solve the problem of underutilization of protected groups without injuring the rights of majority employees.
 The employer also should designate a company officer who is responsible for reviewing, implementing and auditing the AAP.

 The federal government oversees affirmative action planning through the Office of Federal Contract Compliance Programs (OFCCP), which is a branch of the US Department of Labor.
 The OFCCP has the authority to provide remedies for affirmative action violations, including substantial cash settlements plus placing a ban on the receipt of federal funds.

 Trends: A few states have prohibited the consideration of race in government hiring in recent years, but some of these bans are being challenged in the courts.
 The Supreme Court is considering a case, Fisher v.
 Texas, that could scale back the use of affirmative action plans by public colleges and universities.

-In-depth review of the spectrum of Louisiana employment law requirements HR must follow with respect to recruiting.
+In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to recruiting.

 HR guidance on legal requirements for affirmative action hiring plans.